sigsum/sigsum-go/doc/policy.md

 names defined on preceding lines.
 (This also rules out circular group definitions).

-Each defined name can be listed as a member at most once.
+Each defined name can be listed as a group member at most once.
 This ensures that each witness can contribute to a group, or to the quorum in particular, in only one way.

-### Use of non-ASCII characters
+### Character set

 The policy file syntax is based on ASCII characters.
 The only allowed control characters are tab (0x09) and newline (0x0a).
 Non-ASCII characters may appear in names, URLs and comments.
-Using UTF-8 for any non-ASCII text is strongly recommended, but a policy file parser may treat the items as opaque octet strings, with no attempt to reject invalid utf-8 or inappropriate unicode characters.
+I.e., the allowed octet values are 0x09, 0x0a, 0x20 -- 0x7e, 0x80 -- 0xff.
+Using UTF-8 for any non-ASCII text is strongly recommended, but a policy file parser must treat items as opaque octet strings, e.g., no unicode normalization applied to names.

 ## Appendix A: Use with non-Sigsum logs